jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

       ../jane/mary/\
       child_of_sibling_of_john

-    ``\`` is a symbol that tells the computer I want to break up the line after I hit the :kbd:`enter/return` key on the keyboard
+  ``\`` is cd  symbol that tells the computer I want to break up the line after I hit the :kbd:`enter/return` key on the keyboard

 * I use cd_ to go back to the grandparent of ``lil``